JustinLycklama/JustinLycklama/README.md

 # Computer Graphics

-I have not been able to explore shaders professionaly... but I think they are really cool!
+I had no reason to make shaders professionaly... but I think they are really cool!

 Diving in to [Metal](https://developer.apple.com/metal/) (Apple's shader language) I created a 3d version of [Conways game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).